 - In Fate/Grand Order, the aforementioned example with Iskandar appears with his Ionian Hetairoi and another appears in the form of Darius III, his "rival" in life summoned as a Berserker, with his Noble Phantasm Athanaton Ten Thousand, "Immortal Ten Thousand Soldiers".
 His summons his own army to battle, but unlike Iskandar's who are brought forth in their prime, his are an army of ten thousand skeleton warriors, complete with his own personal skeleton War Elephant.

 - The Order of the Stick does this during The Siege of Azure City.
 The Sapphire Guard swore an oath to protect the Gate regardless of circumstances, and even in death, their founder called them back to fulfill their oath.
-They were more of a major annoyance to the Big Bad, but their leader is a whole different level, and we get to see him deliver a much-deserved curbstomp to both the Big Bad and his Dragon.
+They were more of a major annoyance to the Big Bad, but their leader is a whole different level, and he delivers curbstomp to both the Big Bad and his Dragon.
 Unfortunately, due to various reasons however, it failed to completely eliminate the threat.

 - DM of the Rings Deconstructs this trope.
 (It also parodies this trope, of course, just like everything else in LOTR.)
 Commanding elite undead warriors is almost always evil, or at least looks that way, and relying on anyone bound to serve you by a curse is Playing with Fire.
 Specifically, be careful of the Curse Escape Clause.